aryalsushant/lowvie/README.md

 <div align="center">

-# Lowvie — Profit, Unlocked ⚡️📉
+# Lobhi — Profit, Unlocked ⚡️📉

 AI agents that turn messy receipts and vendor logins into savings.
 Built at HackPrinceton 2025.